StatStud/book-club/content/posts/cbt.md

 Here's what all of these error thinkings have in common: We give far more weight to the negative than we do to the positive.

 ## Chapter 3: Tackling Toxic Thoughts

+### Summary

+Keeping track of when we get triggered, and our negative consequences/behaviors, is simple way of identifying the unhealthy core belief.

+### Chapter Details

 ![](/cbt3.jpeg)